FOR IMMEDIATE RELEASE

 Artist Tacita Dean Visits Getty to Discuss UNESCO Proposal to Recognize Film as a World Cultural Heritage

-LOS ANGELES—Artist Tacita Dean, renowned for her work in film, will be visiting the Getty on May 10 to discuss FILM, her recent installation at the Tate Modern in London.
-Called "a love letter to a disappearing medium," FILM is an 11-minute, silent 35mm film that is projected onto a 13 meter-tall white monolith.
+Artist Tacita Dean, renowned for her work in film, will be visiting the Getty on May 10, 2012, to discuss FILM, her recent installation at Tate Modern in London.

 Dean will also discuss her use of masterful techniques of analog filmmaking to create FILM, a work that could not have been completed in a digital format.
 Dean is known for her use of film to capture fleeting moments of light and subtle shifts in movement with long, steady takes—creating original works that would be impossible with other media.

-Cinematographer Guillermo Navarro (Pan’s Labyrinth) joins Dean following her presentation to present a proposal for UNESCO to recognize the medium of film as a world cultural heritage.
+Cinematographer Guillermo Navarro (Pan’s Labyrinth) joins Dean following her presentation to present a proposal for UNESCO to recognize the medium of film as world cultural heritage.
 A notable group of cineastes, cinematographers, and filmmakers have been invited to discuss Navarro’s proposal and the current situation of this dying medium.

 “Dean and Navarro are leading proponents of preserving film as an artistic medium, and we are looking forward to learning more from them about this topic,” said Peter Tokofsky, education specialist with the J. Paul Getty Museum.